rust-lang/docs.rs/mcps/rework-index-updates.md

 # Summary

-This RFC proposes moving away from the current model of fetching new releases to build, moving from using a timer to receiving webhooks.
+This MCP proposes moving away from the current model of fetching new releases to build, moving from using a timer to receiving webhooks.

 # Motivation